"Every child is an artist until he's told he's not an artist."

 We know why an organist seeks to acquire basic proficiency at the piano -- the organist typically doubles as choir rehearsal pianist and thus needs some piano work to learn how to coax sound from a piano, not to mention develop sight reading skills, basic musicianship, the hands, and so on.

 But why should a pianist make it a point to learn something about organ playing? ...

 For starters, even though Beethoven never posed for it, the organ is not a special form of piano (photo); the two instruments share the same chromatic keyboard of twelve keys to the octave, but beyond that the two have nothing in common.

 At times it may be necessary in fact to remind others less well informed that, despite the similarity in their keyboards, the organ and the piano, in terms of how they produce, attack, and sustain their sounds, are two different animals that are worlds apart.

 The pianist who doubles on the organ is in a position however to sub for worship services and play for weddings, funerals, or graduation and installation ceremonies when a piano may not be available or the occasion calls for the organ to play.

-You can widen your association with other musicians and broaden your prospects for part time employment for other organ and piano gigs, and attract piano students this way; if you can even play a little at the organ, you'll get calls.
+They can widen their association with other musicians and broaden their prospects for part time employment for other organ and piano gigs, and attract piano students this way; if it becomes known that a pianist can play even a little at the organ, over time they'll get calls.

-Think about it; a piano has one keyboard and makes one sound; an organ has from one to five or more keyboards, plus a keyboard for the feet and can make many different sounds -- thus you have many more options, plus you get to work your feet on a keyboard.
+Think about it; a piano has one keyboard and makes one sound; an organ has from one to five or more keyboards, plus a keyboard for the feet and can make many different sounds -- thus we have many more options, plus we get to work our feet on a keyboard.

-The piano came into use about in the mid-18th century, but we have manuscripts of notated keyboard music dating back to the 15th century, and those manuscripts contain some pieces likely composed in the 14th century and earlier, thus, you have more music to play.
+The piano came into use about in the mid-18th century, but we have manuscripts of notated keyboard music dating back to the 15th century, and those manuscripts contain some pieces likely composed in the 14th century and earlier, thus, we have more music to play -- 700 years of it.